 Best Fidelity Retirement Fund #2: Fidelity Zero Total Market Index Fund

-Fidelity Zero Total Market Index Fund (FZROX) isn’t quite the same as the Fidelity 500.
-On their faces, you’d think they’re significantly different.
-The S&P 500 is considered a “large-cap” fund, but FZROX—which tracks the Fidelity U.S. Total Investable Market Index—is a “total market” fund, which means it holds stocks of all sizes.
-However, in practice, they’re not terribly dissimilar: FXAIX holds an 80/18/2 blend of large-, mid-, and small-cap stocks, while FZROX holds a 72/20/8 blend.
+Fidelity Zero Total Market Index Fund (FZROX) is a different strategy than the S&P 500, of course.
+FXAIX is a “large-cap” fund, while FZROX—which tracks the Fidelity U.S. Total Investable Market Index—is a “total market” fund.
+That means it holds stocks of all sizes.
+However, in practice, the funds aren’t terribly dissimilar.
+FXAIX holds an 81/18/1 blend of large-, mid-, and small-cap stocks, while FZROX’s portfolio is a 72/20/8 blend.

-Practically speaking, there is not much difference between an expense ratio of 0.015% and zero.
+How much do those costs matter?
+Honestly, there’s little difference between an expense ratio of 0.015% and zero.
 That extra 15¢ per year per $1,000 invested isn’t going to make a material difference over an investing lifespan.
 But it’s also not nothing.
 So if paying the absolute minimum in fees is philosophically important to you, these ZERO products—which cover a few core portfolio needs—could absolutely be treated as Fidelity retirement funds.

 However, to invest in FZROX, or any other Fidelity ZERO fund, you have to have a Fidelity brokerage account.
 If you don’t have a Fidelity brokerage account but want comparable exposure, the Fidelity Total Market Index Fund (FSKAX) charges a barely noticeable 0.015% in annual expenses and requires zero minimum initial investment.